Astewart1510/rust-csv-cli/README.md

 5. Create New CSV File
 q.
 Quit

-Please enter your selection using the corresponding menu number only:
+Please enter your selection using the corresponding menu number only or enter \"q\" or \"quit\" to exit:
 ```